madMAx43v3r/mmx-node/docs/src/content/docs/guides/remote-services.md

 ### Remote connections over public networks

-To use the remote services over a public network such the internet you should use an SSH tunnel, instead of opening port `11330` to the world.
+To use the remote services over a public network such the internet you should use an SSH tunnel, instead of opening port `11330` or `11333` to the world.

 To run an SSH tunnel to connect to a node from another machine (such as from a remote farmer):
 ```bash title="SSH Tunnel"